 In the window that appears, type the name of the PC that you noted when you enabled Remote Desktop using the first method above.
 Then select “Connect.”

-To Connect With a Windows, iOS, or Andriod Device:
+Connecting a Windows Mobile, iOS, or Andriod Device:

 If you are trying to connect with any other device, you will need to follow these steps: